shitoshidev/FlushFoundation/README.md

 # 💧 Flush Foundation
-*Restoring Culture One Flush at a Time*
+*Restoring Order One Flush at a Time*

 ---